rafalebacalla/patuti/README.md

 # Patuti
 https://patuti-alien.web.app/

+Turn on your browser's hardware acceleration for things to work smoothly.

 ### A simple Javascript web game created using KaboomJS.
 Patuti, the alien, has to dodge all the bullets and must not get hit.
 #### This project was created using KaboomJS, NodeJS, and ExpressJS.